 Policy Recommendations for Sufficient Household Resources

 The Dashboard data make clear that too many children and families in Texas struggle to meet basic needs, such as adequate food and stable housing, creating stressors for young children that hinder brain development and lifelong learning.
-About 1 in 3 Texas children under age 6 live in or near poverty, and nearly 8 percent of Texas children experience moderate to severe hunger each year.
-Yet, with 20 percent of Texas children who are eligible for Supplemental Nutrition Assistance Program (SNAP) food benefits are not enrolled, meaning Texas is missing out on opportunities to reduce child hunger.
+About 1 in 3 Texas children under age 6 live in or near poverty; and 1 in 12 households in Texas with at least one child under age 6 experience moderate to severe hunger.
+Yet, 24 percent of Texas families with children who are eligible for Supplemental Nutrition Assistance Program (SNAP) food benefits are not enrolled, meaning Texas is missing out on opportunities to reduce child hunger.

 Texas leaders can address child poverty and help ensure families have sufficient resources to focus on their children’s healthy development.
 Federally-funded assistance programs – including SNAP, Temporary Assistance for Needy Families (TANF), and Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) – are cost-effective investments proven to reduce hunger, improve children’s nutrition and health, enhance household financial stability, and support academic achievement.
 While these programs are federally funded, state leaders make decisions about state matching funds, extra eligibility requirements, and administrative barriers that families face when applying for these programs.

-Policymakers can ensure that families get connected to needed resources and that children and families receive the benefits for which they are eligible by acting on the recommendations outlined below, which cover two broad strategies:
+However, much more work is needed.
+Policymakers can ensure that families get connected to needed resources and that children and families receive the benefits for which they are eligible by acting on the recommendations outlined below, which cover two broad strategies.

 Ensure eligible families are able to enroll in safety-net programs, including SNAP, WIC, and TANF, and improve access to benefits: